cmungall/reactioner/README.md

 ### Logical Match to RHEA (TODO)

 Exact match can be performed.
-For true equivalence or subsumption test use an OWL reasoner
+For true equivalence or subsumption test use an OWL reasoner.

+### Deriving synonyms from RHEA

+Often RHEA will use a CHEBI ID that does not seem justified by the label they use.

+We can query their RDF, RHEA uses their own labels for each compound, and map this to CHEBI.
+We can query these pairs:

+ * [data/go-rhea-newsyns.tsv](data/go-rhea-newsyns.tsv) - suggested syns from RHEA

+We note whether the label they choose is a new string or corresponds to a different ID (ambiguous)

 ### Semantic Similarity search of RHEA, MetaCyc etc